sktime/skpro/README.md

 ### Contributing

-We welcome any contribution to the skpro project.
+We welcome contributions to the skpro project.
 Please read our [contribution guide](/CONTRIBUTING.md).